betterscientificsoftware/bssw.io/Articles/Blog/FlashPsipProcess.md

 ### Refactoring and testing

 The first improvement addressed the need to grow our test-suite and to improve techniques for documenting how the test-suite evolves in response to changes in the software.
 This work has been retroactively represented by a PSIP [progress tracking card](https://github.com/betterscientificsoftware/PSIP-Tools/tree/master/PTCs) (PTC) for verification coverage and test-suite management, shown in Figure 1.
-This work was linked to the effort to refactor the mesh management component of FLASH to work with AMReX so that we could address perceived barriers to correctly and productively achieving this goal.
+This work was linked to the effort to refactor the mesh management component of FLASH to work with AMReX, so that we could address perceived barriers to correctly and productively achieving this goal.
 The need for this process improvement is best understood through explaining our plan of attack for the refactoring.

 <br>